Pittsfield Building

-The Pittsfield Building is a 38-story skyscraper located at 55 E. Washington Street in the Loop community area of Chicago, Illinois, United States, that was the city's tallest building at the time of its completion.
+The Pittsfield Building is a 38-story skyscraper located at 55 E. Washington Street in the Loop community area of Chicago, Illinois, United States, that was the city's second tallest building at the time of its completion, being surpassed only by the Chicago temple building.
 The building was designated as a Chicago Landmark on November 6, 2002.

 History

 The property was developed by heirs of Marshall Field, and is named after Pittsfield, Massachusetts, where Marshall Field obtained his first job.
 While it is located in the Jewelers' Row Landmark District, the original design and occupancy was for medical & dental professionals, including offices, laboratories, and medical supplies.
 The nearby Burnham Center, at the intersection of Clark Street and Washington Street, was originally named the Conway Building after Conway, Massachusetts—the birthplace of Marshall Field.
 Marshall Field III presented the property as a gift to the Field Museum of Natural History in honor of the museum's 50th anniversary in 1944.
 The museum held the property until September 1960 when the museum sold it.

 In 2000, Florida-based Morgan Reed Group acquired the entire building for $15 million.
 During that period, the building was used mostly by doctors, dentists and jewelers.
 In 2008, the Skokie, Illinois-based Alter Group bought floors 13 through 21 and converted it into a student dormitory known as Fornelli Tower, which was attached to Roosevelt University and Robert Morris University.
 Morgan Reed retained ownership of the remaining 30 stories and began exploring redevelopment options around the same time.
 In 2012, Morgan Reed placed the lower floors for sale.